Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 Democratic and Republican leaders assembled for all-out political war.
 Despite Ginsburg’s dying wish that her successor not be determined until after the election, White House officials said President Trump is preparing to nominate a replacement in the coming days.
-And Senate Majority Leader Mitch McConnell (R-Ky.) said that nominee would receive a vote in the Republican-controlled Senate — a departure from McConnell’s refusal to consider a nominee chosen by then-president Barack Obama before the 2016 election.
+And Senate Majority Leader Mitch McConnell (R-Ky.) said that nominee would receive a vote in the Republican-controlled Senate — a departure from McConnell’s refusal to consider a nominee chosen by President Barack Obama before the 2016 election.

 “President Trump’s nominee will receive a vote on the floor of the United States Senate,” McConnell said in a statement.